rehypejs/rehype/packages/rehype/readme.md

 ## What is this?

-This package is a [unified][] processor with support for parsing HTML input and serializing HTML as output by using unified with [`rehype-parse`][rehype-parse] and [`rehype-stringify`][rehype-stringify].
+This package is a [unified][] processor with support for parsing HTML as input and serializing HTML as output by using unified with [`rehype-parse`][rehype-parse] and [`rehype-stringify`][rehype-stringify].